 Dogs and cats should wear identity tags with your details on so that you can easily be contacted if your pet gets lost or is in an accident.
 It is a legal requirement for your dog to wear a tag with your address on it.
 The obvious problem with tags is that they can easily be lost.
 It is not wise to put your dogs name on a tag as they may come when called to a stranger.

-It has been announced that from 6th April 2016, it will be compulsory for every dog owner in England to have to have his or her dog microchipped.
+On 6th April 2016, it became compulsory for every dog owner in England to have to have his or her dog microchipped by the time they are 8 weeks old.
 According to the government, owners who do not comply with the new law risk face fines of up to £500.
-We think it’s great news as it means more lost pets will be reunited with their owners, rather than ending up in rehoming shelters.

 - Microchips are a permanent way of identifying your pet.